 Aircraft Mechanic or Technician Employment Estimates

-In the United States, there were 132,000 jobs for Aircraft Mechanic or Service Technician in 2016.
+There were about 132,000 jobs for Aircraft Mechanic or Service Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Aircraft Mechanic or Service Technician by 2026.
-Due to new job openings and attrition, there will be an average of 10,900 job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,900 job openings in this field each year.

 The states with the most job growth for Aircraft Mechanic or Technician are Alabama, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The salary for Aircraft Mechanics and Service Technicians ranges between about $36,760 and $97,820 a year.

 Aircraft Mechanics and Service Technicians who work in Connecticut, Georgia, or Nevada, make the highest salaries.

 Below is a list of the median annual salaries for Aircraft Mechanics and Service Technicians in different U.S. states.

 |State||Annual Mean Salary|

 What Tools & Technology do Aircraft Mechanics and Service Technicians Use?